 Determinations and Publication

-Have the Providers published all URS Determinations?
+Have you published the full text of all URS Determinations issued by your Examiners?

-Has any Examiner decided to publish both the Default and Final Determinations, when the Final Determination changed the Default Determination outcome for the same case?
+Has any of your Examiners published both the Default and Final Determinations, when the Final Determination changed the case outcome from that of the Default Determination?

-Has any Examiner decided to publish both the Default and Final Determinations, when the Final Determination upheld the Default Determination outcome for the same case?
+Has any of your Examiners decided to publish both the Default and Final Determinations, when the Final Determination upheld the Default Determination outcome for the same case?

-What are Examiners’ practice with regard to the publication of Appeal Determination?
+What is your Examiners’ practice with regard to the publication of an Appeal Determination?

-In the URS Rules 15(f), what is the rationale in behind not linking the Determinations related to the same domain names and/or parties?
+Do you agree with the policy embodied in URS Rule 15(f?

 URS Rules 15(f): Determinations related to the same domain names and/or parties, but not part of the same case, need not be linked in any way on the Provider’s website.

-Have the Providers ever linked the Determinations related to the same domain names?
-If not, why not?

-How many Final Determinations were made by the same Examiner who also made the Default Determinations for the same case?
+Has any Determination your Examiners have issued concerned the same domain name(s) at issue in a prior case?
+If so, have you linked the cases?
+Has any Final Determination been made by the same Examiner who made the initial Default Determination in the same case?
+If so, how many times has this occurred?

-What is the purpose of FORUM Supplemental Rules 15(b)?
+(To Forum) What is the purpose of FORUM Supplemental Rules 15(b)?
 Has any party requested to include or exclude certain information from a publicly available Determination?
-If so, how did FORUM act on such request?
+If so, how did the FORUM act on such request?

 FORUM Supplemental Rules 15(b): All requests pursuant regarding what information a party wants included or excluded from a publicly available Determination must be made in a timely, compliant Complaint or Response.